-With campuses located in Buffalo and Rochester, NY, Medaille College is a private, four-year institution committed to serving the higher education needs of Western New York.
-Known for its flexible delivery systems, the College offers associate, bachelor's, master's and doctoral degrees through day, evening, weekend, and online programs, to a diverse regional student population.
+With campuses located in Buffalo and Rochester, NY, Medaille University is a private, four-year institution committed to serving the higher education needs of Western New York.
+Known for its flexible delivery systems, the University offers associate, bachelor's, master's and doctoral degrees through day, evening, weekend, and online programs, to a diverse student population.

 Medaille traces its roots to 1875, when the Sisters of St. Joseph (SSJ) founded an institute for the preparation of teachers.
 In 1937, the SSJ received a charter from New York State to grant baccalaureate degrees in education to women in religious orders, and the institute was named Mount Saint Joseph Teachers' College.

 In 1968, the Sisters of St. Joseph, led by Alice Huber, SSJ, Ph.D., initiated a change in the charter that would create a co-educational college.
 New York State issued the charter and Medaille College was born.
 Granted by the Board of Regents, this charter established the College as an independent institution governed by a self-perpetuating Board of Trustees.

 Medaille experienced significant growth in the 1970s and student enrollment has risen steadily ever since.
 During the 1980s and 1990s, the College continued to develop more programs and services for a growing and diverse student body.

 In 1991, the College implemented a residence program, attracting students from across New York State and Southern Ontario.
 Three years later, the Kevin I. Sullivan Campus Center opened, offering students a setting for dining, recreational and co-curricular activities.
 With the Trbovich Alumni Tower welcoming all visitors, the Sullivan Center serves as the home for many of the Medaille Mavericks National Collegiate Athletic Association (NCAA) Division III sports programs.